Trump says after Xi call that US and China will resume trade talks

 The United States ran a trade imbalance of $295 billion with China in 2024, according to the Census Bureau.
 While the Chinese government’s focus on manufacturing has turned it into a major economic and geopolitical power, China has been muddling through a slowing economy after a real estate crisis and coronavirus pandemic lockdowns weakened consumer spending.

-Trump and Xi had last spoken in January, three days before Inauguration Day.
+Trump and Xi last spoke in January, three days before Inauguration Day.
 The pair discussed trade then, as well as Trump's demands that China do more to prevent the synthetic opioid fentanyl from entering the United States.

-Trump had long expressed optimism about the prospects for a major deal, before his post suggesting Xi was making that difficult.
-Last week, Trump went further, posting, “The bad news is that China, perhaps not surprisingly to some, HAS TOTALLY VIOLATED ITS AGREEMENT WITH US,” Trump posted.
-“So much for being Mr. NICE GUY!”
+Despite long expressing optimism about the prospects for a major deal, Trump became more pessimistic recently.

+"The bad news is that China, perhaps not surprisingly to some, HAS TOTALLY VIOLATED ITS AGREEMENT WITH US," Trump posted last week.
+"So much for being Mr. NICE GUY!"

 Credit: AP